molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 This process involves generating 3D structures for molecules that may initially be represented in a 2D format.

-Here's how you can generate 3D conformations for a molecule:
+Here's how you can generate low-energy 3D conformations for a molecule:

 .. code-block:: python

    import CDPL.Chem as Chem
    import CDPL.ConfGen as ConfGen

-    def generate_3d_conformation(mol: Chem.Molecule, struct_gen: ConfGen.StructureGenerator) -> int:
+    def generate3dConformation(mol: Chem.Molecule, struct_gen: ConfGen.StructureGenerator) -> int:
         """
         Generates a low-energy 3D structure of the argument molecule using the provided initialized ConfGen.StructureGenerator instance.